%%PUBLIC SERVICE REMINDER: This is an AudienceReaction

 * "The Blind Bandit": Lao Bei Fong, a wealthy Earth Kingdom merchant, discovers that Toph, the blind 12-year old daughter he kept hidden within his [[BigFancyHouse estate]] has been sneaking out to participate in quasi-legal underground pitfights.
 He then witnesses firsthand how great of an Earthbender she really is when she [[CuteBruiser beats half a dozen experienced adult earthbenders into submission]] ''[[CrowningMomentOfAwesome and makes it look easy]]''.\\

-'''You'd Expect:''' After reading Toph the obligatory riot act for sneaking out at night, and probably a bonus one for [[RebelliousPrincess associating with such "riff-raff"]]--he'd assign her a seeing-eye maidservant, fire the so-called instructor who was supposed to teach her only breathing exercises, realise that [[HandicappedBadass being blind hasn't made her fragile at all]], and allow her to instruct [[TheChosenOne the Avatar]].
+'''You'd Expect:''' After reading Toph the obligatory riot act for sneaking out at night, and probably a bonus one for [[RebelliousPrincess associating with such "riff-raff"]]--he'd assign her a seeing-eye maidservant, fire the so-called instructor who was supposed to teach her only breathing exercises, realize that [[HandicappedBadass being blind hasn't made her fragile at all]], and allow her to instruct [[TheChosenOne the Avatar]].
 If he's still worried about her, that's fine: he can just insist that Toph trains the Avatar on his estate, where she'll be safe.\\

 '''Instead:''' He announces that [[ParentalObliviousness he has been permitting her too much freedom by letting her wander the gardens of the family compound on her own]], and that [[OverprotectiveDad she will from now on be guarded 24/7]], while ordering the Avatar and his companions to leave.
 When Toph bolts, he compounds matters by hiring the guy who kidnapped her, who was one of the earthbenders that she beat to bring her home by any means possible.